Prussian Army: Third Silesian War

 Austria allied with its traditional rival, France, in the Diplomatic Revolution (1756); Austria, France, and Russia were all aligned against Prussia.
 Frederick preemptively attacked his enemies with an army of 150,000, beginning the Seven Years' War.
-The Austrian Army had been reformed by Kaunitz, and the improvements showed in their success over Prussia at Kolin.
+The Austrian Army had been reformed by Kaunitz, and the improvements showed in their success over Prussia at Kolín.
 Frederick achieved one of his greatest victories, however, at Rossbach, where the Prussian cavalry of Friedrich Wilhelm von Seydlitz smashed a larger Franco-Imperial army with minimal casualties, despite being outnumbered two to one.
 Frederick then rushed eastward to Silesia, where Austria had defeated the Prussian army under the Duke of Bevern.
 After a series of complicated formations and deployments hidden from the Austrians, the Prussians successfully struck their enemy's flank at Leuthen, with Friedrich once again directing the battle; the Austrian position in the province collapsed, resulting in a Prussian victory even more impressive than the one at Rossbach.

 Frederick's maneuvers were unsuccessful against the Russians in the bloody Battle of Zorndorf, however, and Prussian forces were crushed at Kunersdorf (1759).
 Like the results after the Battle of Hochkirch, though, in which the Prussians had to withdraw, the Austrian and Russian Allies did not follow up on their victory.
 Within the week, the Russian force began a withdrawal eastward; Austrians retreated southward.

 Prussia was ill-suited for lengthy wars, and a Prussian collapse seemed imminent on account of casualties and lack of resources, but after two more years of campaigning, Frederick was saved by the "Miracle of the House of Brandenburg" — the Russian exit from the war after the sudden death of Empress Elizabeth in 1762.
 Prussian control of Silesia was confirmed in the Treaty of Hubertusburg (1763).
 Severe casualties had led the king to admit middle class officers during the war, but this trend was reversed afterwards.

 The offensive-minded Frederick advocated the oblique order of battle, which required considerable discipline and mobility.
 This tactic failed at Kunersdorf primarily because of the terrain, which could not be used to an advantage.
 The Russians had arrived early and fortified themselves on the high ground.
 Frederick used oblique order to great success at Hohenfriedberg and later Leuthen.
 After a few initial volley fire, the infantry was to advance quickly for a bayonet charge.
 The Prussian cavalry was to attack as a large formation with swords before the opposing cavalry could attack.